Algebro-Geometric Solutions of the Generalized Virasoro Constraints: Introduction

-The difficult part is $B$, from subalgebras to functions, since we need to construct a function.
-For this goal the Sato Theory of soliton equations will be relied on heavily.
-Recall that the Sato Theory claims that $\tau$-functions for the KP hierarchy correspond bijectively to certain subspaces of $\C((z))$ and that, moreover, these subspaces are precisely the points of an infinite dimensional Grassmann manifold, $\Gr(\C((z)))$.
-Hence, instead of looking for $\tau$-functions for the KP we may look for subspaces $U\subseteq \C((z))$ lying in the Grassmannian of $\C((z))$ and, at the end of the day, the desired $\tau$-function will appear as the $\tau$-function associated with the point $U$, $\tau_U(t)$.
-Thus, our strategy consists of restating the problem in terms of subspaces of $\C((z))$ with the help of Sato Theory.
-Provided that the KP hierarchy is fulfilled, the KdV hierarchy for $\tau(t)$ can be explicitly written in terms of subspaces; indeed, for a subspace $U$ it is equivalent to the condition $z^{-2}U\subseteq U$.
+\looseness=-1 The dif\/f\/icult part is $B$, from subalgebras to functions, since we need to construct a function.
+For this goal the Sato theory of soliton equations will be relied on heavily.
+Recall that the Sato theory claims that $\tau$-functions for the KP hierarchy correspond bijectively to certain subspaces of ${\mathbb C}((z))$ and that, moreover, these subspaces are precisely the points of an inf\/inite-dimensional Grassmann manifold, $\operatorname{Gr}({\mathbb C}((z)))$.
+Hence, instead of looking for $\tau$-functions for the KP we may look for subspaces $U\subseteq {\mathbb C}((z))$ lying in the Grassmannian of ${\mathbb C}((z))$ and, at the end of the day, the desired $\tau$-function will appear as the $\tau$-function associated with the point $U$, $\tau_U(t)$.
+Thus, our strategy consists of restating the problem in terms of subspaces of ${\mathbb C}((z))$ with the help of Sato theory.
+Provided that the KP hierarchy is fulf\/illed, the KdV hierarchy for $\tau(t)$ can be explicitly written in terms of subspaces; indeed, for a subspace $U$ it is equivalent to the condition $z^{-2}U\subseteq U$.